brandur/sorg/content/drafts/webhooks.md

 ### Misbehavior is onerous (#misbehavior)

-If a consumer endpoint is very slow to respond, suddenly starts denying requests, or is an otherwise behaves pathologically, it puts pressure on the provider's infrastructure.
-If it's a big user, it might be enough to put significant load on servers sending webhooks and back up delivery queues, possibly degrading the system for everyone.
+If a consumer endpoint is very slow to respond, suddenly starts denying requests, it puts pressure on the provider's infrastructure.
+A big user might have enough webhooks going to them that if they go down, global queues back up, and the system becomes degraded for everyone.

-Worse yet, there's no real incentive for recipients to fix the problem because the entirety of the cost falls on the provider.
+Worse yet, there's no real incentive for recipients to fix the problem because the entirety of the fall out lands on the webhook provider.
 We've been stuck in positions where we have to email huge users with something like, "we don't want to disable you, but please fix your systems or we're going to have to" and hoping that they get back to us before things are totally on fire.

-You can put in a system where recipients have to meet certain uptime and latency SLAs or have their webhooks disabled, but that needs additional tooling and documentation, and your users won't like it.
+You can put in a system where recipients have to meet certain uptime and latency SLAs or have their webhooks disabled, but that needs additional tooling and documentation, and it won't make your users particularly happy.

 ### Retries (#retries)

 To ensure receipt, webhook systems need to be built with retry policies.
-A recipient could shed a single request due to an intermittent network problem, so you retry a few moments later to make sure that it eventually gets through to them.
+A recipient could shed a single request due to an intermittent network problem, so you retry a few moments later to ensure that all messages make it through.

 This is a nice feature, but is expensive and wasteful at the edges.
 Say for example that a user takes down one of